shehanbandara/Capstone/docs/projectLogs/software.md

 {% endraw %}```

 # 11/20/2023
-## Phone & Caddy (Raspberry Pi) Progress:
+## Phone & Caddy (Raspberry Pi) Progress
-* Able to send coordinates between the phone and Raspberry Pi on a socket.
+* Able to send coordinates between the phone and Raspberry Pi on a socket

 ![](../../assets/images/phoneRPISocketCoordinates.gif)